synapticloop/panl/DEV-PROCESS.md

 ## 2. Create a branch

-Create a branch from the `main` branch with the above name i.e. `bitter-shadow`.
+Create a branch from the `main` branch with the above name i.e. `raspy-pin`.

 ## 3. Work, work, work